viirii/RNAedit/README.md

 ## How to Use

 ### Installing & Running the Program
-For Mac users, download `pseudoUprediction.zip` from the *Mac* section of the releases tab and extract the files to the same folder.
+For Mac and Linux users, download `pseudoUprediction.zip` from the respective *Mac* or *Linux* section of the releases tab and extract the files to the same folder.
 Execute the binary through the command line, entering in the appropriate arguments as described below.

 For Windows users, download `pseudoUprediction.zip` from the *Windows* section of the releases tab and extract the files to the same folder.
 Run the executable file through the command line, entering in the appropriate arguments as described below.

 ### Input & Output